- First Name

 - About Me

 Wendy L. Rouse earned a BA in history and later an MA in public history and archaeology at Sacramento State University.
 She later completed her Ph.D. in United States history at the University of California, Davis.
 Her research interests included women, childhood, and gender history during the Progressive Era.
+Her current research project: “Queering the History Women’s Suffrage Movement,” explores how suffragists both reinforced and challenged heteronormative views of gender and sexuality while also highlighting the role of queer suffragists in the movement.
+Rouse has published two books.
 Her first book, Children of Chinatown: Growing up Chinese American in San Francisco by UNC Press, explores the lives of Chinese American children during the era of Chinese exclusion.
 Her most recent book, Her Own Hero: The Origins of the Women’s Self-Defense Movement by NYU Press, examines the emergence of women’s self-defense alongside the first-wave of feminism during the Progressive Era.
 Rouse teaches United States history and social science teacher preparation at San Jose State University.